pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

 Chrome  : 61.0.3163.100
 Node    : 8.9.3
 ```
-Make sure that the version numbers are equal to whats above or newer.
+Make sure that the version numbers are above `1.26.x` or newer.

 !!! danger "Additional Step for Windows:"
     Getting things to run from the command line for us is a bit harder.
 You will need local administration rights for your computer, but you should have these on your personal computers or those owned by the Department.